msterhuj/SkyDefenderReboot/readme.md

                   list
                   join <team>
                   leave
+/skydefender teleporter
+                        setin <name>
-/skydefender settpin <name>
+                        setout <name>
-/skydefender settpout <name>
+                        reset <name>
-/skydefender resettp
 /skydefender setspawn
 /skydefender setbanner
-/skydefender game start
+/skydefender game
+                  start
+                  reset
 ```

 > Other commands will be added soon

 ## Permissions

-No prems for the moment every one can use the commands
+All commands can be used by all players except the /skydefender game * commands

 ## Config